mirfilip/behat-calculator/NOTES.md

 9. Restructuring the project
     - Move Calculator to src/
     - Use PSR-4 autoloading
-    - Behat uses composer autoloader by defult (if present)
+    - Behat uses composer autoloader by default (if present)
-    -

 Later:
 Behat support in IDE (PHPStorm)